 Hantavirus infection is a viral disease that is spread from rodents to people.
 The virus can cause severe infections of the lungs (with cough and shortness of breath) or kidneys (with rash, abdominal pain, and sometimes kidney failure).

 Hantaviruses infect various species of rodents throughout the world.
-The virus is present in the urine, feces, and saliva of the rodents.
-The infection is spread when people have contact with rodents or their droppings or possibly when they inhale virus particles in places with large amounts of rodent droppings.
+The virus is present in the urine and feces of the rodents.
+The infection is spread when people have contact with rodents or their droppings or urine or possibly when they inhale virus particles in places with large amounts of rodent droppings.
 Some evidence suggests that rarely, the virus spreads from person to person.
 Hantavirus infections are becoming more common.

-Symptoms begin with sudden fever, headache, and muscle aches, typically about 1 to 5 weeks after exposure to the rodent droppings or urine.
+Symptoms begin with sudden fever, headache, and muscle aches, typically about 2 weeks after exposure to the rodent droppings or urine.
 People may also have abdominal pain, diarrhea, or vomiting.